 predictions for F10.7 are available in a text file,

-as a GIF image, and as a pdf-file.
+as a Jpeg image, and as a pdf-file.
 Current values for F10.7 can be found